Emergent ac Effect in Nonreciprocal Coupled Condensates

 Unlike the nonreciprocal Kuramoto model~\cite{limit_cycle_sm}, where the ferromagnetic phase is stable only for $G < 0$, we find that coherent coupling $J$ extends its stability into the $G > 0$ regime.
 This arises from the structure of $\hat{\mathcal{L}}_F$ and reflects the nontrivial interplay between phase and number dynamics: the number sector, governed by $\mathcal{L}_F^N$, is intrinsically stable~\cite{limit_cycle_sm}, and its coupling through $J$ to the phase sector suppresses emerging instabilities.
 In this way, number dynamics acts as a dynamical stabilizer, reinforcing the robustness of the ferromagnetic phase beyond its decoupled limit.

 We show the phase diagram in Fig.~\ref{fig2}(a) for $J = 0$ (see SM for more cases~\cite{limit_cycle_sm}).
 Interestingly, the ferromagnetic phase does not immediately transition into a (anti)vortex state.
 Instead, it first enters a dynamical regime characterized by persistent oscillations on the reduced phase space $\mathcal{M}$, with no equilibrium analogue.
 When the dissipative coupling $G$ exceeds a critical threshold, the system eventually settles into an (anti)vortex state.
 Figure~\ref{fig2}(b) shows the steady-state oscillation amplitude of $\theta_{21}$ for fixed $D$.
 For $G < 0$, the system resides in a ferromagnetic state that breaks the global U(1) symmetry.
 This state is generically dynamical for finite $J$: the Goldstone mode $\Phi$ exhibits uniform rotation at frequency $\Omega = -2J$, dynamically restoring U(1) symmetry on average, a hallmark of the chiral phase in nonreciprocal systems~\cite{fruchart2021non}.
 However, unlike previous works that rely on stochastic noise to stabilize chiral phases~\cite{fruchart2021non}, the interacting condensate system realizes them purely through its internal dynamical structure, without invoking any other ingredients.
-We show such chiral ferromagnetic rotation in Fig.~\ref{fig3}(a) and also include an example of the emergence of this chiral ferromagnetic phase in the condensate dynamics in Supplemental Video 1~\cite{limit_cycle_sm}, starting from an initial state near the ferromagnetic fixed point.
+We show such chiral ferromagnetic rotation in Fig.~\ref{fig3}(a) and also include an example in Supplemental Video 1~\cite{limit_cycle_sm}, starting from an initial state near the ferromagnetic fixed point.